 When it comes to transit fares, New York City, unlike many large cities actually has a pretty simple fare system.
 It would be nice if more cities would keep their fare structures as straight forward as New York does.
 For maximum convenience they purchase a refillable Metro Card for just $1 which you can use to access all MTA transit services..

-The MetroCard is a magnetic 'smart card' that comes in a Pay-Per-Ride version that will save you .25¢ compared with single cash fares or a 7 or 30 day Unlimited Ride version which provides unlimited rides for a flat rate during the respective time frame.
+The MetroCard is a magnetic 'smart card' that comes in a Pay-Per-Ride or a 7 or 30 day Unlimited Ride version which provides unlimited rides for a flat rate during the respective time frame.
 It is valid on all NYC subways and buses, Long Island buses and the Staten Island Railway.
 There is a $1.00 additional charge when you purchase a new MetroCard for the first time.

 The Pay-Per-Ride MetroCard can be used to pay for up to 4 people at a time by swiping it multiple times.
 With the Unlimited Ride Card each passenger must have their own card.
 Also note that there is an 18 minute waiting period to reuse the unlimited card at the same subway station or on the same bus route.
 The video above is worth a thousand words of explaining the purchase and use of the Metro Card.